What is Ramsar Convention?

-To understand the need for Wetland Convention, it is important to understand How are Wetlands under threat?
+To understand the need for Ramsar Convention, it is important to understand how wetlands are under threat.

 - The most common threat to wetlands remains to be the fast-paced urbanization of our capitalistic world.
 Urban wetlands are constantly under immense developmental pressure to provide for residential, industrial, and commercial needs.

 - Unplanned urban and agricultural progress has caused the wetlands to be drained and transformed.
 This causes substantial ecological as well as economic losses in the longer run.

 - The Green Revolution of the 1970s saw the transformation of wetlands into paddy fields.
 To meet the irrigation needs, large reservoirs, canals, and dams were built.
 This severely depleted the hydrology of the surrounding wetlands.

 - The drain of the hydrology of wetlands is not limited to the era of the Green Revolution, as canals and diversions are regularly constructed to hydrate the lower arid regions.
 This alters the drainage patterns and causes noticeable degradation.
 Keoladeo Ghana Sanctuary, Loktak Lake, Chilika Lake, and Vembanad Kole are some names that have been impacted negatively because of this practice.
 This is another factor that led to the need for the Ramsar convention.

 - Over the withdrawal of groundwater has led us to salinization.

 - Other obvious contributors are deforestation and pollution.
 Removal of vegetation causes erosion of soil and siltation, while the infamous unrestricted sewage dumping in freshwaters have threatened the quality of wetlands.

 - The rise in demand for seafood has added to the economic incentives of Ramsar wetlands, causing the development of mangrove forests into pisciculture and aquaculture ponds.